willtech3/prompt_studio/docs/development/MVP_IMPLEMENTATION_PLAN.md

 - ✅ Database stores models, providers, and content
 - ✅ Best practices served dynamically
 - ⏭️ Advanced sharing and export (deferred to post-MVP)

----

-## Timeline

-**Week 1**
-- Days 1-3: Complete UI (Phase 1)
-- Day 4: Demo and get feedback

-**Week 2**
-- Days 4-6: API Integration (Phase 2)
-- Days 7-8: Database (Phase 3)
-- Day 9: Testing and polish
-- Day 10: Deploy MVP

-**Total Time**: 8-10 days for complete MVP

----

-## Remember
-The goal is a WORKING product that looks professional from day one.
-Users should be able to use it immediately, even if it's using mock data initially.
-Real functionality comes second.
-Persistence comes last.